Baked eggs

 2. If using meat, cook the meat in the pan first.
 Set the meat aside, but leave enough rendered fat in the pan for the veggies.

 3. In a saucepan, heat the oil (if needed).
-Add the onions and peppers.
+Add the veggies.
 Season with salt and pepper and cook over high heat, stirring, until heavily browned, around 10 minutes.

 4. Add the seasonings and the gentler veggies like garlic.
 Stir until aromatic, about a minute.

-5. Add the tomato sauce and water and simmer for 5 minutes, until slightly thickened.
+5. Add the tomato sauce, remaining seasonings, and water.
+Simmer for a few minutes until slightly thickened.

-6. Spoon the sauce into the pan and arrange the tortilla chips around the sides.
-Crack 2 eggs into each dish and sprinkle with the cheese.
+6. Spoon the sauce into the pan.
+Crack eggs into the dish and sprinkle with the cheese.

 7. Set the dishes on a baking sheet and bake for 15 to 20 minutes, until the egg whites are set and the yolks are still runny.
 Sprinkle with garnishes and serve right away.